- About Us

 El Niño Status and ForecastData Source(s): NOAA-Climate Prediction Center (CPC), International Research Institute for Climate and Society (IRI)

-The first figure shows the standardized three month running average values of the Southern Oscillation Index (SOI) from January 1980 through July 2012.
+The first figure shows the standardized three-month running average values of the Southern Oscillation Index (SOI) from January 1980 through August 2013.
 The SOI measures the atmospheric response to SST changes across the Pacific Ocean basin.
 The SOI is strongly associated with climate effects in the Southwest.
 Values greater than 0.5 represent La Niña conditions, which are frequently associated with dry winters and sometimes with wet summers.
 Values less than -0.5 represent El Niño conditions, which are often associated with wet winters.

 Southwest Climate Outlook Staff